SoftwareGuy/NodeListServer/README.md

     -   Note that if you obtained the source via a ZIP archive, then you're not going to be able to just execute `git pull`.
 Download and extract a new ZIP archive of this repository instead.
 3. New commits will update your installation of NodeListServer after running `git pull`.
     -   Rectify any pull merge errors if you have any (and you should know how to do this).
 4. Start NodeListServer again.

 ## The API Explained
+-   Note: These examples uses CURL on a Shell/Command Line.
+Adapt it to your environment respectively.
+-   I strongly recommend using a UUID that is randomly generated (either via `uuid` on Linux, `System.Guid` in .NET, or whatnot) to avoid collisions.
+NodeListServer **will not** accept duplicate servers with the same UUID.

 ### API Endpoints